Xiaoru-Sun/snap-news-backend/README.md

 ##  Snap News API

-This project serves as the backend for my snap news application, providing endpoints for accessing articles, comments, users.
-The endporints support various operations such as retrieving articles, posting comments, updating votes on articles, and so on.
+A RESTful API backend that enables full CRUD operations for [snap news project](https://github.com/Xiaoru-Sun/snap-news-web)

 ## Link to hosted version
 [Click here to fint the API](https://project-nc-news-xiaoru-sun.onrender.com/api)

 ## Introduction

+This project serves as the backend for my snap news application, providing endpoints for accessing articles, comments, users.
+The endporints support various operations such as retrieving articles, posting comments, updating votes on articles, and so on.

 ####  Tech Stack
 This project was built using Node, PSQL and Express, along with through testing using Jest and Supertest.